Agnogh/math-for-kids/README.md

 ### **6.2.
 Deployment**

 1. Create a GitHUb repo
-- 1a Create new reposotory on GitHub (math-for-kids)
+- 1a Create a new repository on GitHub (math-for-kids)
 - 1b in VSCode

 --> a git init